jumidev/terrabuddy/README.md

     - virtual_machine
 ```

-The above bundle tells tb that when the user runs `tb <command> prep/bastion` it will in fact run four components: `prep/bastion/network_interface`, `prep/bastion/a_record`, etc... in the specified order.
+The above bundle tells cloudicorn  that when the user runs `tb <command> prep/bastion` it will in fact run four components: `prep/bastion/network_interface`, `prep/bastion/a_record`, etc... in the specified order.
 When running the destroy command, this order is reversed.

 You can use the `--dry` argument on a bundle to see its components:

 ```
-$ tb show prep/bastion --dry
+$ cloudicorn  show prep/bastion --dry

 tb show prep/bastion/network_interface
 tb show prep/bastion/a_record